PacketFire/packetfire_site/content/post/daily-bugle-boot2-root-writeup copy.md

 Prior to starting initial recon, I opened up a metasploit console and connected it to the msfdb postgres backend to gather any information that I had found into a single point.
 I also had set up burp suite to run on port 8080 and configured the local CA in Firefox.
 Finally I installed gobuster and seclists in anticipation of any enumeration I might need to do.
 I'm looking forward to these being included with Kali though I really only uses them for personal preference reasons.

 ### Host enumeration
-After this initial setup, I started with a SYN, OS and Version scan of the host to attempt to identify at a high level what I was looking at.
+After this initial setup, I started with a SYN, OS and Version scan of the host to attempt to identify what this target host was.

 ```
 msf5 > db_nmap -sS -sV -O 10.10.162.223